shababo/ether/README.md

 The example below demonstrates two key features of Ether:

-1. **Distributed Execution**: Using a configuration file, Ether can automatically launch and coordinate multiple processes, each running different instances of your components.
-The components communicate through Ether's messaging system, allowing for parallel processing and distributed workloads.
+1. **Distributed Execution**: Using a configuration file, Ether can automatically launch and coordinate instances of your components.
+The components run in parallel and communicate through Ether's messaging system.

 2. **Transparent Fallback**: After Ether shuts down, your classes retain their original behavior and can still be used directly - just as if they were normal Python classes.
 This means your code remains functional even without Ether running and that any non-Ether usage of your code will retain its expected functionality.

-Here's how to run the example in both modes:
+An important consequence of this is that the process on integrating or removing Ether from a codebase is more robust.

 #### Distributed Ether Configuration